f5businessdevelopment/adpm-agility/docs/module1/lab02.rst

 -------------------------------------

 #.
 From your VS Code browser page, either copy of double-click on the link entitled **f_elk_public_address**.
 You are
    presented with the logon page shown below.
-Use the relevant credentials provided in the _`startup section<../startup.rst>`_ to log into
+Use the relevant credentials provided in the _`startup section <https://github.com/f5businessdevelopment/adpm-agility/blob/main/docs/module1/startup.rst>`_ to log into
    Kibana, (the ELK stack visualization service and the '*K*' in ELK).

    .. image:: images/elk_login.png